marcjulianschwarz/ha-desk-automation/README.md

 ## Safety Warnings

 The instructions contain steps that permanently alter parts of the desk.
-If not followed correctly they CAN damage the desk controller, engine and other parts on and around the desk.
+If not followed correctly, they **CAN damage** the desk controller, engine and other parts on or around the table.
 Make sure to remove any items on, around and under the desk before performing the steps.

-Do NOT make any changes on parts that run high voltages.
-Always check the components with a multimeter before working on them.
+The instructions are relatively safe to follow, as they are only dealing with low-voltage parts of the table.
+Nontheless, be careful and do NOT make any changes on parts that run high voltages.
+Always check the components with a multimeter before working on them and plug out all cables.

 ## Step-by-Step Guide

-### The Desk
+### Understanding the Desk Controls

+The desk controls are made up of three cables.
+The following figures shows a schematic view on those cables.
+The colors are only for illustrative purposes and might be different for your specific desk.

+The green (left) cable connects the controller with the `Raise` button and the blue (right) one with the `Lower` button.
+One black cable connects both buttons back to the table to form a closed loop that is only interrupted by the open buttons themselves.
+Pressing a button closes the respective circuit, letting the desk controller know to start the engine for raising or lowering the table.

 ![](/docs/media/desk-diag.png)

+At this point it is quite straightforward to intercept the button presses by directly connecting the green and blue wires with the orange wire.
+Therefore creating a closed circuit before the button is even reached.
+The same connection can be done with the blue cable, lowering the table.

+### Cut the Cable

+To get access to the individual cables the cable running from the button controls to the desk has to be cut and the insulation around them and the individual smaller cables has to be removed for about 1-2cm.

 #### Automating a Button Click